elon-code/pio-git-info-serial-print/README.md

 ### Dependencies ###

 PlatformIO is necessary, this will not work with Arduino IDE.
 Python is also a dependency, but this script uses platformIO's python environment, so no download or install is necessary.
 In fact, it is likely this code will not run successfully on your local environment, it is designed to be ran in PlatformIO python environment.

+Streaming library is optional, but recommended.
+It makes printing out the git info much easier.
+You can find it here: https://github.com/janelia-arduino/Streaming

 ### Who do I talk to? ###